-New scholarships and expansion of existing scholarship programs led to student aid expenditures of \$193 million and \$181 million during fiscal years 2020 and 2019, respectively.
+New scholarships, expansion of existing scholarship programs and emergency student aid provided by the U.S. Department of Education Higher Education Emergency Relief Funds (HEERF) led to student aid expenditures of \$192 million and \$193 million during fiscal years 2021 and 2020, respectively.
 The total amount of scholarships provided to students is comprised of Scholarships and Fellowships included within Operating Expenses and Scholarship Allowances included within the Operating Revenues section.